onurtoker/simple8bitCPU/README.md

 http://www.epyme.uva.es/Docs/Public/Conferences/FPGAworld2006a.pdf

-RISCuva0.sv is System Verilog version
+RISCuva0.sv is the System Verilog version of the CPU

 RISCuva1.v is the Verilog version (See the published paper)

-programMemory.sv is the program ROM

-mySystem.sv is the testbench
+programMemory.sv is the program ROM, and mySystem.sv is the testbench.